gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 eyes.

 Its voice scraped like a rusty hinge.
 "Hrrrk.
 Yes, they're still here.
 Birds and bees, snakes and spiders, even a fox.
-Don't suppose you know...  hrrk.
+Don't suppose you know…  hrrk.
 What a fox is, do you?
 All gone, all gone.
 But they won't come out to play.
-Not...  hrrk.
+Not…  hrrk.
 Not with you.
 Not unless you say the magic word."

 "Magic word, is it?
 Oh, well.
 That's a shame."
 The Karabandi spoke lightly, but kept his sword up.
 "Grieve to say we're not magicians.
 If you happened to know where we might find a bonescuttle, though, we'd thank you for your aid."

-"Hsssss..."
-The *iyemnelili* edged toward us, clutching its robe about its skinny shoulders.
-"But you must say the...hrrk.
+"Hsssss…" The *iyemnelili* edged toward us, clutching its robe about its skinny shoulders.
+"But you must say the…hrrk.
 Magic word.
 You must, you must, you must."

 "Ware my back," the Karabandi muttered, as if we needed to be told to watch for